signalapp/Signal-Desktop/CONTRIBUTING.md

 The easiest way to run all tests at once is `yarn test`.

-You can browser tests from the command line with `grunt unit-tests` or in an interactive session with `NODE_ENV=test yarn run start`.
+You can browse tests from the command line with `grunt unit-tests` or in an interactive session with `NODE_ENV=test yarn run start`.
 The `libtextsecure` tests are run
 similarly: `grunt lib-unit-tests` and `NODE_ENV=test-lib yarn run start`.
 You can tweak the appropriate `test.html` for both of these runs to get code coverage numbers via